thisago/thisago/readme.md

 `C++` **->** `PHP` **->** `JS` **->** `TS` **->** `Nim`

-Now I use mainly Nim, a bit of PHP and C++ for work.
+Now, for work, I use mainly Nim, a bit of PHP and C++.

 See my [Gitea profile](https://gitea.com/thisago)!